 - Use national job listing sites that allow you to limit your job search by geographic area.

 - Public libraries often have web pages that feature local resources for those seeking a job in the geographic area served by that library, including resources that are not internet-based.
 A local example is the Los Angeles Public Library's Job Hunting Guide.
-Use Libweb's Directory of USA Public Libraries to identify and access public library websites.

 - The Career Guide: Duns Employment Opportunities Directory.
 Parsippany, NJ: Dun's Marketing Services, 2008.
 [Reference Room, ref HF5382.5 .U5 D8].
 Brief descriptions of leading U.S. companies having at least 1,000 employees.
 Companies are listed alphabetically, geographically, and by industry.

 - The National Job Bank.
 Holbrook, MA: B. Adams, 1983- [latest copy, Reference Room, ref HF 5382.5 .U5 N38].
 Brief descriptions of about 16,000 companies.
 Companies are arranged by state and the volume has an industry index and a section on how to write resumes and cover letters.

 - The Los Angeles Job Bank.
 Holbrook, MA: Adams Media, 1988- (latest copy, Reference Room, ref HF 5382.5 .U6 C23).
 Brief descriptions of larger employers and listings of smaller employers within each industry.
 The book also contains information about basic jobseeking techniques.

 - Career Advice: Resumes & Letters from monster.com